Aller au contenu principal

 The Paragraph tab gives you formatting options for paragraphs.

-The Space Between Paragraphs lets you choose how much extra white space will be between paragraphs.
+3. Space Between Paragraphs: Choose how much extra white space will be between paragraphs.

 The Highlighting tab lets you choose the color of the highlighted text when Talking Books are played.